 Substance over Form

 The substance of a relationship is more important than the form.
-“Substance” refers to the characteristics of the arrangement and whether those characteristics are more indicative of a subrecipient or vendor relationship.
+“Substance” refers to the characteristics of the arrangement and whether those characteristics are more indicative of a subrecipient or contractor relationship.
 “Form” refers to the type of agreement use.
 Agreements with subrecipients may take a number of forms, such as subawards, subgrants, subcontracts and subagreements.
 The form is less important to the examination of a relationship than its substance.
-Similarly, labeling an organization as a subrecipient or vendor in an agreement does not automatically create one type of relationship or the other.
-The characteristics of the relationship must always be examined to determine whether the arrangement as a whole has qualities that are more indicative of a subrecipient or vendor relationship.
+Similarly, labeling an organization as a subrecipient or contractor in an agreement does not automatically create one type of relationship or the other.
+The characteristics of the relationship must always be examined to determine whether the arrangement as a whole has qualities that are more indicative of a subrecipient or contractor relationship.

 Use of Judgment in Making Determination

-Determinations about whether an organization is a subrecipient or vendor are not always straightforward.
+Determinations about whether an organization is a subrecipient or contractor are not always straightforward.
 For example, no single factor will alone dictate the existence of one relationship or the other in all cases.
-However, Appendix E of the Department of Labor Employment and Training Administration’s One-Stop Comprehensive Financial Management Technical Assistance Guide does state that, “under no circumstances should a designation of vendor be made for providers that have a financial or performance requirement related to eligibility or selection of participants.”
+However, Appendix E of the Department of Labor Employment and Training Administration’s One-Stop Comprehensive Financial Management Technical Assistance Guide does state that, “under no circumstances should a designation of vendor [contractor] be made for providers that have a financial or performance requirement related to eligibility or selection of participants.”

-Similarly, an organization need not possess all of the subrecipient characteristics above in order to be a subrecipient, and may in fact possess some characteristics of both a vendor and subrecipient under the same agreement.
-Therefore, in each case, the determination of whether a particular entity is a subrecipient or vendor requires professional consideration of the preponderance of facts and evidence of a particular agreement against the definition and guidelines set forth by OMB Circular A-133 and UGMS.
+Similarly, an organization need not possess all of the subrecipient characteristics above in order to be a subrecipient, and may in fact possess some characteristics of both a contractor and subrecipient under the same agreement.
+Therefore, in each case, the determination of whether a particular entity is a subrecipient or contractor requires professional consideration of the preponderance of facts and evidence of a particular agreement against the definition and guidelines set forth by OMB and TxGMS.

-Determination Tool

-The attached Subrecipient vs. Vendor Response Form may be used and maintained in contract files to document the rationale for such determinations.
-The form may be modified as needed.

-Last Update: April 1, 2014
+Last Update: October 1, 2023